-If you have logged onto this website in a state of stress or distress you may like to look immediately at the article Five minute stress reduction note
+If you have logged on here in a state of stress or distress you may like to look immediately at the article Five minute stress reduction note

 A bit about me: For over 30 years I have been a solicitor, initially with a more general practice, but for a long time specialising in childcare work – which, with tragic irony, actually means legal work around child abuse and neglect.

 I have also offered those ideas and increasingly ideas about stress management and emotional health to people through working one-to-one with clients, many of whom are lawyers.
 My most recent development is running workshops for lawyers including judges.
 These were initially within my own firm and subsequently for about twenty other firms and barristers’ chambers, courts and national organisations like the Association of Lawyers for Children and the Family Law Bar Association (FLBA) the Association of District Judges and Immigration Law Practitioners Association.

 Steve Biddulph.
-Even more recently I have been writing articles for legal journals and one of those interested my friend Steve Biddulph who has recently published a new book called “Fully Human“ which contains many of his really interesting and valuable ideas. https://www.theguardian.com/science/2021/jun/03/supersense-secret-steve-biddulph-become-healthier-happier-more-fully-human
+Also quite recently I have been writing articles for legal journals and one of those interested my friend Steve Biddulph who has recently published a new book called “Fully Human“ which contains many of his really interesting and valuable ideas. https://www.theguardian.com/science/2021/jun/03/supersense-secret-steve-biddulph-become-healthier-happier-more-fully-human

 He has kindly given a bit of a plug to some of my ideas and it is possible that someone looking at this website might have come here because of that reference.